shambadynamic/HardhatSetup_OracleFacingSmartContracts/README.md

 #### Fund the deployed contract with 1 LINK per Oracle request:

+**NOTE**: Since, no LINK faucet is available for **Moonbase Alpha** as of now, so we have removed the LINK payment requiremnet in case of **Moonbase Alpha** network, therefore you can proceed without funding the contract with LINK.

 ```
 npx hardhat fund --contract DEPLOYED_CONTRACT_ADDRESS --links 1 --network NETWORK_NAME
 ```

 #### Send the request to the Shamba Geospatial Oracle by passing the required 7 parameters in case of OracleFacingGeoConsumer nad 6 parameters in case of OracleFacingFireConsumer: